By: Team T12-3 Since: Aug 2018 Licence: MIT

 Step 8.
 After the data had been saved properly, should the current system date lies within the academic calendar

-would display the corresponding week description to the user.
+weeks, UI would display the corresponding week description to the user.

 Step 9.
-When user launch the application,MainApp
+When user launch the application,MainApp will create a FirstDayCommand object named fdc to utilise the

-fdc#createDefaultFileIfNull
+fdc#createDefaultFileIfNull and fdc#createDefaultFileIfInvalidDateOrRange.

-If it is the first time the user launches the application or if user deleted rangeofweek.xml
+If it is the first time the user launches the application or if user deleted rangeofweek.xml or invalidated data in

 The following code snippet shows that with the extra layer of data verification and rectification, the user do not need to worry when they accidentally invalidated the storage file.

-would create a 2D String Array
+updateConfig.setAppTitle(fdc.computeAppTitle()). fdc.computeAppTitle() would create a 2D String Array called

 retrieve saved data.

-It then check if system date is within the retrieveData
+It then check if system date is within the retrieveData by using FirstDayCommand#isWithinDateRange(x,y) where x

-stands for the first academic and last academic day respectively.
+and y stands for the first academic and last academic day respectively.
 If it is within, it then generate the

-corresponding application title by using FirstDayCommand#retrieveWeekDescription(retrieveData)
+corresponding application title by using FirstDayCommand#retrieveWeekDescription(retrieveData).
+Else it uses the

 default application title.
-It would then return the result into updateConfig.setAppTitle()
+It would then return the result into updateConfig.setAppTitle() to update the

 application title.

-then calls ConfigUtil#saveConfig(updateConfig, configFilePathUsed)
+Step 11.
+MainApp then calls ConfigUtil#saveConfig(updateConfig, configFilePathUsed) to save the updated

-configuration into the path configFilePathUsed
+configuration into the path configFilePathUsed where config.json is.

 CommandException will be thrown if data from rangeofweek.xml could not be converted or if rangeofweek.xml does